cirKITers/pulse-fourier/README.md

      ```

 ## Acknowledgments
-The research concept and subsequent supervision for this thesis were provided by Melvin Strobl.
+The research idea and subsequent supervision for this thesis were provided by Melvin Strobl.